Tower Dock: Origin and demise

 described the dock as the remaining part of a moat around a now lost feature called the Bulwark, built around 1480, which was the outermost part of the Tower's western gateway complex.
 It is not known whether it was a wet or dry moat but it presumably connected to the main moat.
 At the time of the report the Bulwark still stood, but its moat, save for the surviving part of Tower Dock, had been filled in.

 In 1706 more of the dock "between Thames Street and Tower Hill" was filled in with rubbish from the locality.

 In the late 1950s, all but the head of the dock, was filled in and paved, during the construction of the now demolished and replaced Three Quays House.

 Events

 In 1617 Walter Raleigh led an unsuccessful attempt to plunder Spain's colonial empire in the Americas and also find the mythical city of gold, El Dorado.
 The expedition was a failure and the King of Spain applied enormous diplomatic pressure for Raleigh's arrest and execution.

-Expecting him be seized at any moment, Raleigh's wife arranged an escape plan.
+Expecting him to be seized at any moment, Raleigh's wife arranged an escape plan.
 Raleigh donned a disguise and made his way to Tower Dock where a boatman awaited him.
 The boat slipped out into the Thames, intending to take Raleigh downstream to Tilbury where a ship awaited.

 But Raleigh had been betrayed by someone he trusted; a second boat awaited him in the river.
 He was arrested and imprisoned in the Tower.